dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs2.png)

-3. Enter the FQDN of each ECS host and click `Search`.
+3. Enter the FQDN of each ECS node and click `Search`.
 Upon successful scan, the hostname alongside each host's IP address will appear.
 Check the details before clicking `Continue`.

     ![](../../assets/images/ecs/addecs3.png)

-4. Ensure that JDK has already been installed in each ECS host.
+4. Ensure that JDK has already been installed in each ECS node.
 Select `Manually manage JDK` and click `Continue`.

     ![](../../assets/images/ecs/addecs4.png)